amerwafiy/amerwafiy/README.md

 - Built a machine learning model that predicted the 2022 Johor State Election with 82% accuracy.
 - Took own initiative in building a performance monitoring system that increased the productivity of company's Call Centre department by at least 20%.
 - Extensive experiences in solving real-world data science problems and presenting their solutions to the likes of Members of the Parliament, company directors and university professors.
-- Shorlisted as one of the finalists for Centre of Applied Data Science (CADS) Sunrise Award 2022 for top 25 data scientists under 25 in Southeast Asia.
+- One of the receipients for Centre of Applied Data Science (CADS) Sunrise Award 2022 for top 25 data scientists under 25 in Southeast Asia.

 ### Technical Skills:
 <p>